sanand0/til/til.md

 ## Jun 2025

+- 28 Jun 2025.
+"People are great at feedback on what you are doing wrong.
+They are not so good at telling you how to fix it.
+They don't know you that well."
+[Amit Kapoor](https://amitkaps.com/)
+- 28 Jun 2025.
+[Perfect Cursors](https://github.com/steveruizok/perfect-cursors) makes periodic cursor positions animate smoothly by interpolating on a spline\*\*
+- 27 Jun 2025.
+CloudFlare _and_ Vercel now support sandboxes where you can execute code.
+The price is not so low that we can execute for free in bulk but works well infrequent or batched code execution.
+[Simon Willison](https://simonwillison.net/2025/Jun/26/sandboxes/)
+- 27 Jun 2025.
+Here's how I'm using ffmpeg for video recording & editing.

+  - To record screen at 5 frames per second, I run an abbreviation `screenrecord` which maps to:

+    ```bash
+    FPS=5 ffmpeg -vaapi_device /dev/dri/renderD128 -f x11grab -video_size 1920x1080 -framerate $FPS -i $DISPLAY+0,0 -vf 'format=nv12,hwupload' -c:v h264_vaapi -qp 20 screenrecord.mkv
+    ```

+  - To merge the screen recording with audio recorded on my phone:

+    ```bash
+    OFFSET=-4 ffmpeg -y -i screenrecord.mkv -itsoffset $OFFSET -i audio.opus -c:v copy -c:a aac -map 0:v -map 1:a -shortest video.mkv
+    ```

+  - To normalize audio and reduce noise: (this worked well once, and not at all well once, so needs more tweaking.)

+    ```bash
+    # Detect the normalization parameters
+    ffmpeg -af loudnorm=I=-16:TP=-1.5:LRA=11:print_format=json -f null - -i video.mkv

+    # Apply normalization and noise reduction
+    ffmpeg -i video.mkv -c:v copy -af afftdn=nr=20:nf=-40,loudnorm=I=-16:TP=-1.5:LRA=11:measured_I=$input_i:measured_TP=$input_tp:measured_LRA=$input_lra:measured_thresh=$input_thresh:offset=$target_offset:linear=true -c:a aac -b:a 12k normalized.mkv
+    ```

+- 25 Jun 2025.
+[Hyperfine](https://github.com/sharkdp/hyperfine) is like %timeit for the shell.
+Written in Rust
+- 24 Jun 2025.
+The hungrier I am the better the food tastes.
+A good reason to eat less quantity and frequency
+- 24 Jun 2025.
+You can [purge the jsDelivr cache](https://www.jsdelivr.com/tools/purge) manually.
+Helps if you released a new version of a package and way to purge an alias (e.g. `https://cdn.jsdelivr.net/npm/your-package@1`)
+- 23 Jun 2025.
+[XConvert](https://www.xconvert.com/compress-webm) is a convenient online app to compress .webm videos.
+Not great design but fairly good compression.
+- 22 Jun 2025.
+You can draw a treemap of import times via `python -X importtime app.py > timing.txt` and then paste them at <https://kmichel.github.io/python-importtime-graph/>.
+- 22 Jun 2025.
+[PyOpenLayers](https://github.com/eoda-dev/py-openlayers) adds interactive mapping via OpenLayers to Marimo and Jupyter.
+- 22 Jun 2025.
+In a [TechCrunch interview with Jared Kaplan](https://techcrunch.com/podcast/inside-anthropics-ai-ambitions-with-jared-kaplan/) has was asked if Anthropic is becoming less safety conscious because they released Opus 4 which blackmails.
+Kaplan replied that they have stronger testing and higher transparency, so they're _more_ likely to share AI dangers early.
+Great positioning!
+Conversations are about perspective change and this nailed it.
 - 21 Jun 2025.
 Never use a toothpick on a tooth with a dental crown.
 Only use a flosser or water flosser.
 - 21 Jun 2025.
 [CSS `attr()`](https://ishadeed.com/article/modern-attr/) is one of the most powerful features in modern CSS.
 It lets you control CSS via HTML attributes.
 - 20 Jun 2025.
 Notes from [Pydantic AI GitHub CI](https://github.com/pydantic/pydantic-ai/blob/main/.github%2Fworkflows%2Fci.yml):